Stepped brick wall crack requiring structural HelicalBar repair

 Poor Design

 Building codes have changed significantly over the decades.
 A home that met standards when it was built may not handle the forces expected today — heavier roofs, different soil classifications, changed drainage patterns.
 The design wasn’t wrong at the time.
-The conditions changed.
+The conditions changed — and wall cracks are how the house tells you.

 What causes wall cracks?